elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

 This maps to objectives in ISO Annex [A.12.6.1 Management of Technical Vulnerabilities](https://www.isms.online/iso-27001/annex-a-12-operations-security/).

 ## What maintenance do I need to do and how?

-In short, there are three levels of maintenane that should be performed on a regular basis.
+In short, there are three levels of maintenance that should be performed on a regular basis.

 - Patching the underlying OS on the nodes
 - Upgrading the Compliant Kubernetes application stack